cloudant/sync-android/doc/conflicts.md

 each of the concurrent changes.

 Say we last replicated the document above at the `2-x` revision.
-We make two changes locally (`3-x` and `4-x`) and the remote datastore has a single change made to it (`3-y`).
-On replicating back from the remote, the local datastore ends up with a document like this:
+We make two changes locally (`3-x` and `4-x`) and the remote DocumentStore has a single change made to it (`3-y`).
+On replicating back from the remote, the local DocumentStore ends up with a document like this:

 ```
   replicated from remote